+*The 2013 values are for the period 1 January 2013 to 31 December 2013.
+This is because the PTRM, which calculates the change in the TAB, operates on a yearly basis.

 Historical incentive mechanism

 APA GasNet’s earlier access arrangement included Efficiency Benefit Sharing Scheme (EBSS) with a methodology for calculating the efficiency benefit sharing allowance to apply in the forecast period.